statox/statox.github.io/src/posts/p5/winter-holiday-2020/triomino/index.md

 #### Online demo

-I'm still happy with the result of this project: One can play a complete game against the computer, the scores are keept track of an a winner is declared before the game starts again.
+I'm still happy with the result of this project: One can play a complete game against the computer, the scores are kept track of and a winner is declared before the game starts again.

 There are still a tons of features which I would want to add, especially the ability to scroll over the board to avoid being blocked by its small dimension but the way I handled sprites makes it pretty hard to do and that would probably require a complete refactoring.